jshaker000/huffman_coding/README.md

 # Bugs And Future Work

--> allow huffman\_encode to read from a stream in
+1. allow huffman\_encode to read from a stream in
--> Figure out how to handle tree depths >= 64
+2. Figure out how to handle tree depths >= 64
--> Develop More Thorough Regression Suite
+3. Develop More Thorough Regression Suite
--> perhaps merge 3 executables into one with flags
+4. perhaps merge 3 executables into one with flags

-** UPDATES MAY CHANGE THE FILE FORMAT, THIS IS STILL IN BETA BE CAREFUL AND READ UPDATES TO THE README AND ROLL BACK IF YOU NEED TO
+*UPDATES MAY CHANGE THE FILE FORMAT, THIS IS STILL IN BETA* *BE CAREFUL AND READ UPDATES TO THE README AND ROLL BACK* *IF YOU NEED TO*

 If you find any other bugs or have any suggestions, please send them to jshakes213@gmail.com or open an issue on git